maiatoday/maiatoday.github.io/content/post/Android-Gemini-CLI/index.md

 ### Managing Extensions
    * Search: Browse the [Gemini CLI Extension Gallery](https://geminicli.com/extensions/) or use the `/extensions explore` command in an interactive session to open it in your browser.
-   * Install: Use the terminal command gemini extensions install <github-url-or-path>.
-(Note: This must be done from your standard terminal, not inside the CLI's interactive mode).
+   * Install: Use the terminal command `gemini extensions install <github-url-or-path>` (Note: This must be done from your standard terminal, not inside the CLI's interactive mode).
-   * List: Run /extensions list within the CLI to see active extensions or gemini extensions list in your terminal.
+   * List: Run `/extensions list within the CLI to see active extensions or `gemini extensions list` in your terminal.

-### One Gemini CLI plugin for android
+### Gemini CLI plugin for android

 ![Plugin in marketplace](marketplace.png)